HewlettPackard/shs-docs/docs/portal/developer-portal/operations/configure_qos_shs.md

 QoS profile names on the host match those on the switch.
 On the host there will be an integer value associated with each QoS Profile.
 This value is used to select the QoS Profile that the driver should load.

-Starting in the Slingshot 2.2 release, the following profiles will be supported on the host:
+Starting in the HPE Slingshot 2.2 release, the following profiles will be supported on the host:

 - 1 - HPC
 - 2 - LL_BE_BD_ET